 “Language classes at GCSE are interactive, fun and full of surprises.”

-Being able to speak to get by when you go on holiday is just one of the many reasons why you should learn a language at GCSE.
-Mind you, you don’t even have to go abroad to speak a foreign language.
-Tourism and the Olympics are just a couple of examples that bring other languages right to our front door.
+Being able to speak to locals when you go on holiday is just one of the many reasons why you should learn a language at GCSE.
+You might even encounter an opportunity to speak a foreign language in your hometown or local community as there are many tourists visiting England.

-Have a look through our Year 10 & 11 pages, have a go at the games, read our top 10 reasons to study languages, see what you’ll really study when you take a language at GCSE and what you can do with your language afterwards.
+Why not have a look through our Year 10 & 11 portal to see what you’ll really be studying when you take a language at GCSE and what you can do with your language in the future.

 Language classes at GCSE are interactive, fun and full of surprises.
 There are lots of activities to help your listening, reading, speaking and writing and for once your teacher can’t tell you off for talking!
 One lesson you may be learning a song to help remember some grammar, the next you could be pretending to interview a famous German celebrity; watching a soap opera in Spanish, or writing your horoscope in French.
 Your progress is really noticeable, soon you'll start talking more, picking up more information in the listening exercises and understanding what you read and all this in a foreign language.
-You’ll feel so much personal satisfaction learning a language at GCSE and the interactive classes will really boost your confidence.
-There isn’t anything nerdy or difficult about learning a language; it’s really just a lot of fun.
+The interactive classes will really boost your confidence and learning a language is a lot of fun.

 For languages you are marked on four key areas - reading, writing, listening and speaking – these will be important skills to have when you apply for college, university and even a job.

 A massive range of topics are covered in your language classes, so as well as learning a language you also learn all about the culture and lifestyle of foreign countries; school life, food, travel, sports, famous people, traditions and customs and the list goes on!
-The four key areas of language learning are: speaking, listening, reading and writing, so your classes will include activities that improve these skills.
+Your classes will focus on improving your speaking, listening, reading and writing skills.
 You might make posters about your

 Insider info: